Scroll to content

 Recovery Premium: £145 per eligible pupil

-The recovery premium grant is part of the government’s package of funding to support pupils whose education has been impacted by coronavirus (COVID-19).
+The recovery premium grant was part of the government’s package of funding to support pupils whose education had been impacted by coronavirus (COVID-19).

-However, schools can use it to deliver evidence-based approaches for supporting any pupil based on an assessment of individual need.
-The recovery premium will be allocated using the same data as the pupil premium.
-This means the following pupils will attract recovery premium funding to schools:
+However, schools could use it to deliver evidence-based approaches for supporting any pupil based on an assessment of individual need.
+The recovery premium was allocated using the same data as the pupil premium.
+This means the following pupils attracted recovery premium funding to schools:

 Pupil eligibility

-Recovery premium allocations for mainstream schools will be based on pupil premium eligibility.
-This includes:
+Recovery premium allocations for mainstream schools was based on pupil premium eligibility.
+This included:

-• pupils who are eligible for free school meals (FSM), including eligible children of families who have no recourse to public funds (NRPF)
+• pupils who were eligible for free school meals (FSM), including eligible children of families who had no recourse to public funds (NRPF)

 • pupils who have been eligible for FSM at any point in the last 6 years